 Biography

-Dr. Gomez’s expertise and interests include: quantitative, qualitative, and mixed methods educational research; univariate and multivariate statistics; survey instrument development and research; assessment of student learning; program evaluation; measurement; research methodology; action research; educational, instructional, and learning technology; and educational theory and practice for adult learners.
+Dr. Gomez’s expertise and interests include quantitative, qualitative, and mixed methods educational research; survey research; assessments of learning (including knowledge and skills); program evaluation; measurement; action research; learning technology; and educational theory and practice for adult learners.

 Education